Kids love play dough, and they love to decorate pumpkins. This activity combines these two activities for some fall sensory fine motor fun!

 Decorating Play Dough Pumpkins

-Give the children beads and invite them to decorate the play dough pumpkins however they wish.
+Give the children beads and invite them to decorate the pumpkins however they wish.
 There is no right or wrong way to do this.
 Children can even choose to use scraps of play dough instead of the beads.

 Some children may choose to use the beads to make impressions as opposed to leaving them in the dough.
 This is all perfectly fine.
 Allow children to express and explore their own creativity in whatever way works for them.